 For example, increasing the aperture by one stop (e.g. from f/4 to f/2.8) doubles the amount of light hitting the sensor, meaning that you can use a shutter speed that is twice as fast and allows you to capture moving subjects with ease.

 - Weather sealing means you can use your lens (assuming your camera is equally weather-sealed) in extreme weather conditions and normally means a higher level of build quality.
 Therefore, if you need a degree of resistance to shooting in harsh conditions, then you’ll want to select a lens from Canon’s L-series range, for increased durability.

 - Image stabilization allows you to use a slower shutter speed without suffering camera shake, stabilization is also very handy if you’re shooting lots of videos.
-Buying a lens with Image Stabilizer will dramatically reduce the need for a tripod.
+Buying a lens with an Image Stabilizer will dramatically reduce the need for a tripod.

-- If you are you shooting in low light situations, you will need the widest available aperture to make the most of available light.
+- If you are shooting in low light situations, you will need the widest available aperture to make the most of the available light.
 Prime lenses often offer the widest apertures; however fixed aperture zoom lenses such as the EF 24-70mm f/2.8L II USM can offer a good zoom lens equivalent, with added flexibility.

 - Consider buying a lens with a good optical coating.
 A ‘lens coating’ is a coating that is applied to the surface of a lens element, which is designed to reduce light reflection and increase light transmission within the lens.

 Canon lenses recommendation

 The below paragraphs illustrate the above mention steps for a full-frame camera, different types of photography, and the Canon recommendations for each type.

 People/ Mixture/ good light

 Sports & Action/ Away